dandelion/dandelion.github.io/datatables/features/basics/cdn.md

 <br />
 #### CDN strategy

+Please note that :

+ * only the Microsoft CDN is used today.
+This will become configurable when the Dandelion's core is released.
-Note that there's no fall back strategy for now.
-This feature will be introduced when the Dandelion's core is released.
+ * there's no fall back strategy for now.
+This feature will be also introduced when the Dandelion's core is released.

-Moreover, note that only DataTables assets (main js and css) are served by CDN.
+ * only DataTables assets (main js and css) are served by CDN.
 All other required assets are either generated server-side by **Dandelion-DataTables** (DataTables configuration and initialization, DataTables' plugins) or your responsibility (jQuery, jQuery UI, Bootstrap, ...).

 <br />
 #### Using JSP